Language Model (LM) Invoker

 LM Invocation with Tool

-Let's try to integrate the above tool to our LM invoker!
+Let's try to integrate a simple math operation tool to our LM invoker!

 Output: